Chile–Russia relations

-Chile–Russia relations (Российско-чилийские отношения, Relaciones ruso-chilenas) are the bilateral foreign relations between Chile and Russia.
+Chile–Russia relations (Российско-чилийские отношения, Relaciones ruso-chilenas) are the bilateral foreign relations between the Republic of Chile and the Russian Federation.
 The establishment of diplomatic relations between Chile and the USSR countries happened on December 11, 1944.

 Both countries are full members of APEC, the International Monetary Fund, and the United Nations.

 History

-1940s till 1960s
+1940s–1960s

-Chile first established diplomatic relations with the Soviet Union on 11 December 1944, however they were short-lived when they were severed on 27 October 1947 due to the intensification of the Cold War and the Communist Party of Chile being banned.
+Chile first established diplomatic relations with the Soviet Union on 11 December 1944; however, they were short-lived and were severed on 27 October 1947 due to the intensification of the Cold War and the banning of the Communist Party of Chile.
 In 1956, Soviet premier Nikolai Bulganin declared that the Soviet Union was willing to develop relations with Latin American countries on the basis of friendly cooperation, mutually beneficial trade relations, peaceful coexistence, and noninterference in internal affairs.
 For the first time since 1944, Soviet foreign policy allowed for increased relations between the Soviet Union and the Third World.
-In Chile, these changes were largely moot during the 1950s and 1960s as Chile was openly aligned with the United States from WWII onwards against the threat of “Communist aggression”.
+In Chile, these changes were largely moot during the 1950s and 1960s as Chile was openly aligned with the United States from WWII onwards against the threat of "Communist aggression".
 Since they were allied with the United States, Chile halted all diplomatic relations with the Soviet Union, ended all forms of bilateral economic relations, and outlawed and persecuted Communist parties.
 The Cuban revolution of 1959 prompted a new wave of anti-Communism in Latin America, reaffirming the Chilean government's decision to stay clear of Soviet influence and relations.

-After the accession of Christian Democrat Eduardo Frei Montalva to the Chilean presidency on 3 November 1964, relations were re-established on 24 November 1964, and it wasn't until 1967 that bilateral treaties were signed by the two states.
+After the accession of Christian Democrat Eduardo Frei Montalva to the presidency on 3 November 1964, relations were re-established on 24 November 1964, and it wasn't until 1967 that bilateral treaties were signed by the two states.